gyarab/2024-4e-prochazka-IdeaAtlas/README.md

 ## About Project
 - School project for my final 2 semesters at Gymnasium Arabska
 - school year 2024/25
-- most likely coded in next.js and react
+- most likely in vue